Best Sunset Spots in Koh Phangan: A Local Guide to the West Coast (2026)

 Sunset from Above

-Sometimes, the most breathtaking sunsets aren't found on the beach, but high above it.
+Sometimes, the finest sunsets aren't found on the beach, but high above it.
 Several of Koh Phangan's most spectacular viewpoints overlook the entire west coast, offering sweeping panoramas across the Gulf of Thailand.

 Do keep in mind that some of the access roads are steep.
 If you're not comfortable riding a scooter uphill, it's perfectly fine to park lower down and walk the final section.